This policy is currently going through formal consultation. Click here to go to comment.

 i.
 Identify the design philosophy and phasing of the development.

 ii.
-Include an historic environment assessment to ensure it does not harm the setting of the Crownhill Fort Scheduled Ancient Monument (including consideration of views from the fort), as well as protecting and enhancing its glacis and the Drakes Leat as assets for the area.
+Include an historic environment assessment to ensure it does not harm the setting of the Crownhill Fort Scheduled Monument (including consideration of views from the fort), as well as protecting and enhancing its glacis and the Drakes Leat as assets for the area.

 iii.
 Include a detailed access strategy and design code.